MegaMek/megamek.github.io/_posts/2021-06-19-New Development Release v0.49.2.md

 + Issue #2878: Princess configuration dialog no longer locks up when trying to click Ok
 + Issue #2886: Wreck sprites display correctly when zoomed; removed wreck sprite labels; indicator of what's wrecked shows up in tooltip popup
 + PR #2887: Menu bar scales with the rest of the GUI
-+ PR #2885: Fix "weird" keybind defaults
++ PR #2885: Fix "weird" key-bind defaults
 + Issue #2884: preventing Array Index Out of Bound error when adding bombs to a LAM
 + PR #2880: "De-hexed" water and pavement (partial-looking water and pavement hexes that are functionally water and pavement, but look more "realistic" like the recent physical CGL hex maps)
 + PR #2869: Camouflage: Deadborder Pack, Base Component Swapover